alekseybelikov/L-index/README.md

 Several parameters can be configured by editing the `L-index.py` script or  the cell of `L-index.ipynb`:

-*   `MAX_SEARCH_RESULTS_TO_CHECK`: When searching by author name, how many top Google Scholar results to consider for disambiguation (default: `10`)
+*   `MAX_SEARCH_RESULTS_TO_CHECK`: When searching by scientist's name, how many top Google Scholar results to consider for disambiguation (default: `10`)
-*   `NAME_SIMILARITY_THRESHOLD`: Minimum similarity score (0.0-1.0) for an author name match if multiple results are found (default: `0.85`)
+*   `NAME_SIMILARITY_THRESHOLD`: Minimum similarity score (0.0-1.0) for scientist's name match if multiple results are found (default: `0.85`)
-*   `SINGLE_RESULT_SIMILARITY_THRESHOLD`: Minimum similarity score if only one author result is found (default: `0.75`)
+*   `SINGLE_RESULT_SIMILARITY_THRESHOLD`: Minimum similarity score if only one scientist is found (default: `0.75`)
-*   `MAX_PUBS_TO_PROCESS`: The maximum number of an author's most cited publications to fetch and process for the L-index calculation (default: `100`). **Caution: High values increase processing time and risk of hitting Google Scholar rate limits.
-Low values will underestimate the L-index.
+*   `MAX_PUBS_TO_PROCESS`: The maximum number of scientist's most cited publications to fetch and process for the L-index calculation (default: `100`). **Caution: High values (>100) increase processing time and risk of hitting Google Scholar rate limits.
+Low values (<50) will underestimate the L-index.
 Always compare scientists with the same setting used to calculate their L-indices.**
-*   `TOP_N_PUBS_TO_SAVE_IN_REPORT`: Number of top contributing publications to include in the PDF report table (default: `15`)
+*   `TOP_N_PUBS_TO_SAVE_IN_REPORT`: Number of top contributing publications to include in the PDF report table (default: `100`)
 *   `OUTPUT_DIR`: Directory where PDF reports are saved (default: `"L-index calculations"`)

 ## Important Notes & Limitations

-1.  **Google Scholar Dependency:** Results are entirely dependent on the accuracy, completeness, and public visibility of the scientist's Google Scholar profile.
+1.  **Google Scholar Dependency:** Results are entirely dependent on the accuracy, completeness, and public availability of the scientist's Google Scholar profile.
-2.  **Author Disambiguation:** While the script attempts to find the best match for an author's name, errors can occur, especially for common names.
-Check the affiliation, keywords and top publications in the output pdf to verify that the correct scientist has been identified.
-Using the Google Scholar ID is recommended.
+2.  **Author Disambiguation:** While the script attempts to find the best match for the  scientist's name, errors can occur, especially for common names.
+Check the affiliation, keywords and top publications in the log or output pdf to verify that the correct scientist has been identified.
+Using the Google Scholar ID is recommended, it can be found at the end of the profile URL.
+3. **Information Completeness** Publications with missing author information or publication year will be skipped and a warning will be issued.
+Missing citation counts will be treated as 0 citations.
+If the script identifies one of the keywords for a large group of authors in the "authors" database field, it will add 50 authors to the author count, because the actual number of authors is unknown.
+Keywords used for this are "consortium", "consortia", "group", "collaboration", "society", "association", "initiative", "network", "committee", "investigators", "program", "programm", "team", "atlas", "international".
-3.  **Publication Limit:** The calculation is based on a configurable number (`MAX_PUBS_TO_PROCESS`, default 100) of the author's most cited publications.
-Authors with more publications might have their L-index affected by this limit.
-Nevertheless, 100 most cited publications capture the bulk of the L-index, even for authors with many hundreds of publications.
+3.  **Publication Limit:** The calculation is based on a configurable number (`MAX_PUBS_TO_PROCESS`, default 100) of scientist's most cited publications (or fewer if the scientist has less or some data were missing).
+Scientists with more publications might have their L-index affected by this limit.
+Nevertheless, we demonstrated that 50-100 most cited publications capture the bulk of the L-index, even for scientists with many hundreds of publications.
+Always compare scientists using the same `MAX_PUBS_TO_PROCESS` value to calculate their L-indices.
 4.  **Rate Limiting:** Google Scholar enforces rate limits on requests.
-Extensive or rapid use of this script (especially for many authors or with a very high `MAX_PUBS_TO_PROCESS`) can lead to temporary IP blocks (HTTP 429 errors).
+Extensive or rapid use of this script (especially for many scientists or with a very high `MAX_PUBS_TO_PROCESS`) can lead to temporary IP blocks (HTTP 429 errors).
 The script attempts to handle this gracefully but may provide incomplete results if severely rate-limited.
 It is recommended to wait (hours, or even a day) if you encounter persistent rate limiting, or try a different IP address or a proxy.
-5.  **Author Count Estimation:** The `count_authors` function estimates author numbers, which can sometimes be imprecise for complex author strings or large consortia.
-6.  **PDF Encoding:** The PDF generation uses `latin-1` encoding with replacements for unsupported characters.
-Some special characters in names or titles might not render perfectly.

 ## License